Rada Dyson-Hudson: Anthropological career

-In 1955, she was awarded a Guggenheim Fellowship; this would later be one of the funding sources for the duo's three-year field study on the Karamojong people in the then–Protectorate of Uganda, which they undertook from January 1955 until September 1958; during then, she would examine the ecological side of the people's pastoral life.
+In 1955, she was awarded a Guggenheim Fellowship; this would later be one of the funding sources for the duo's three-year field study on the Karamojong people in the then–Protectorate of Uganda, which they undertook from January 1955 until September 1958; she would examine the ecological side of the people's pastoral life.
 In 1958, she also received a fellowship from the American Association of University Women for work on the project.

 After her Karamojong field study, she later used the sociobiological approach in her research, applying it on her research on pastoral behavioral ecology and theorizing that human genetics explained the evolution of human behavior.
 She co-authored the book Rethinking Human Adaptation: Biological And Cultural Models (1983) with Michael A. Little and Eric Alden Smith.

 After a long break from fieldwork due to security instability in Uganda, the duo resumed with a research project on the Turkana people in neighboring Kenya, funded by the Andrew W. Mellon Foundation, National Geographic Society, National Science Foundation, and Wenner-Gren Foundation for Anthropological Research; Rada herself surveyed the area's geography and ecology alongside her son and two Turkana field assistants.
 From 1982 to 1998, she had accumulated three years of field research on the Turkana people.
 She published several book chapters and journal articles based on her Turkana research, as well as the 1985 book HRAFlex she co-authored with J. Terrence McCabe.
 Despite working mostly with her husband in her field research, her "data and maps were invaluable in providing a broad picture of the habitat and ecology of the Turkana nomads that the ecologists did not have", as was also shown in her previous Karamojong field research.